-Atonic Seizures are characterized by sudden loss of muscle tone, particularly in the lower extremities, often resulting in falls which puts the individual at risk for head injury and other physical injuries.
+Atonic Seizures – Characterized by a sudden loss of muscle tone, particularly in the lower extremities.
+This often results in falls which can result in traumatic brain injuries, along with other physical injuries, to the individual.

-Generalized Tonic-Clonic Seizures also known as generalized convulsions or grand mal seizures are commonly seen with cerebral palsy.
+Generalized Tonic-Clonic Seizures – Also known as generalized convulsions or grand mal seizures, commonly seen with cerebral palsy.

-Tonic Seizures spread throughout the brain, and are normally followed by unconsciousness, twitching legs and arms, convulsive body movements, and loss of bladder control.
-A child may bite their tongue during such a seizure.
-The “tonic phase” of these seizures is characterized by sudden muscle contractions and rigidity (hypertonia/spasticity).
+Tonic Seizures – Spread throughout the brain, normally followed by unconsciousness, twitching of the legs and arms, convulsive body movements, and loss of bladder control.
+A child may bite their tongue during a tonic seizure episode.
+The “tonic phase” of this particular type of seizure is characterized by sudden muscle contractions and rigidity (hypertonia/spasticity).

-Clonic Seizures – Involves recurring and coordinated jerking movements involving both sides of the body as well as rhythmic contractions of the affected muscle groups and violent and extreme gross motor movements.
-I’ve had the misfortune of witnessing a tonic-clonic seizure with my daughter.
-She was literally vibrating across the bed with the convulsive gross motor involvement.
+Clonic Seizures – Involves recurring and coordinated jerking movements involving both sides of the body, as well as rhythmic contractions of the affected muscle groups and violent and extreme gross motor movements.
+It is also common to see convulsive gross motor involvement throughout clonic seizure episodes.

-Complex Seizures – Involve involuntary but possibly coordinated movement such as lip smacking, chewing and abnormal oral motor activity.
-With my daughter I called these “birdie seizures”.
-The oral motor involvement she exhibited involved repeatedly opening and closing her mouth, bringing to mind a baby bird in a nest waiting for food.
+Complex Seizures – Involves involuntary, but possibly coordinated movement such as lip smacking, chewing and abnormal oral motor activity.
+The oral motor involvement exhibited during a complex seizure can involve repeatedly opening and closing of the mouth.

-Partial (focal) Seizures are confined to one part of the brain and may be simple or complex.
+Partial (Focal) Seizures – Confined to one part of the brain and may be simple or complex.
 Partial (focal) seizures result from electrical impulses from one part of the brain and are usually a motor or sensory seizure that is restricted to one side of the body.
-The individual remains conscious.
-However, if the seizure progresses to a more generalized seizure, a loss of consciousness will occur.
+The individual remains conscious, however, if the seizure progresses to a more generalized seizure, a loss of consciousness will occur.

-Petit mal (absence) Seizures – Also known as Absence Seizures with this type of seizure a child may appear to be “staring off into space”, and will be unresponsive to stimulation or their environment.
-I’ll never forget the “vacant stare” my daughter exhibited the first time I saw one of these seizures.
-It was obvious, even to me, that something was wrong.
-I had never witnessed such a seizure.
-These seizures don’t pose the same hazard some seizures do, but they can put a child at risk of aspiration if they occur while a child is eating.
+Petit mal (Absence) Seizures – Also known as Absence Seizures, this type of seizure may cause the individual to appear to be “staring off into space,” and will be unresponsive to stimulation or their environment.
+These seizures don’t pose the same hazards as previously discussed seizures do, but they can still put a child at risk of aspiration if reoccurring episodes take place while a child is eating.

-Simple Partial Seizures – Cause muscle twitching, chewing movement and numbness or tingling.
-Partial complex seizures- Are characterized by a brief loss of consciousness, behavioral, emotional symptoms, loss of memory and automatisms.
+Simple Partial Seizures – Causes muscle twitching, chewing movement and numbness or tingling.
+Partial complex seizures are characterized by a brief loss of consciousness, behavioral, emotional symptoms, loss of memory and automatisms.
 Temporal lobe and frontal lobe seizures are often in this category.

 EEG – Your child’s neurologist will probably want to do an Electroencephalogram (EEG) if they suspect seizure activity.
 Although EEGs are often helpful in diagnosing some types of seizures, it may not detect all.
 EEG’s are typically performed in the hospital’s sleep clinic and involve placing electrodes on the child’s scalp